KonnorRogers/odin-facebook/README.md

 - [x] Users can send Friend Requests to other Users.
 - [x] A User must accept the Friend Request to become friends.
 - [x] The Friend Request shows up in the notifications section of a User’s navbar.
+  * In app notifications are handled via AJAX requests to the /notifications.json path.
+Dropdowns and AJAX requests made with jQuery.
+No bootstrap used.
 - [ ] Users can create Posts (text only to start).
 - [ ] Users can Like Posts.
 - [ ] Users can Comment on Posts.